-- Select the left average point (1100) as you would normally select a point (it will be highlighted). - 2.
-Select the right average point but also hold down

-3. Select the Average Point command.

-- 4. Give the point the label 1106. - 5.
+- Select the left average point (1100) as you would normally select a point (it will be highlighted). - Select the right average point but also hold down the ?key.
+This is an example of a "multi-select".
+It keeps the previous selection(s) so long as you hold down the ? key while selecting. - 3.
+Select the Average Point command. - This point is already selected. - 4.
+Give the point the label 1106. - 5.
 Press the Cancel button.
 This will cancel the construction of the average point.